jacobjameson/combination-therapy-vs-aPD-1-ICB/figures/README.md

-# Combination Therapy vs aPD-1-ICB for Patients with Metastatic Melanoma
+# Figures

-This repository includes the programs, figures, and literature pertaining to the simulation model assessing Life Year/QALY gains associated with triaging patients according to the predictive model Tarantino et al.
+This folder contains figures associated with the "Combination Therapy vs aPD-1-ICB for Patients with Metastatic Melanoma" simulation model